The students I work with often ask questions like the following:

 –Does this sentence sound good here?

-Surprisingly, all of these questions can usually answered by applying the same method: identifying your audience (your readers) and anticipating their needs.
+Surprisingly, all of these questions can usually answered by applying the same method: identifying your audience (that is, your readers) and anticipating their needs.

 As Larry McEnerney, the now-retired former Director of the University of Chicago’s Writing Program, states in his excellent video lecture on “the craft of writing effectively,” both the writing you did in your K-12 education and the writing you did for your BA/BS degree was probably mostly about YOU.
 For example, you were writing to your teachers to show them that you’d thought through a topic or engaged with some text.
 It was about YOUR thinking.